Study Rooms Guidelines

 - Group study rooms are located at all MC Library locations.

-- Group members must be present to be admitted to the group study room.
+- All users must be present to be admitted.

-- Upon arriving at the library, group members should visit the service desk to present their current MC ID card, check in, and one group member will receive the room key or pass.
+- Upon arriving at the library, users should visit the service desk to present their current MC ID card, check in, and one user will receive the room key or pass.

-- At the end of the reservation time, group members must return to the service desk to check out and return the room key or pass.
+- At the end of the reservation time, users must return to the service desk to check out and return the room key or pass.

 - Group study rooms are equipped with a conference table, chairs, and a whiteboard.
 In addition, the Germantown, Rockville, and TP/SS library group study rooms have large monitors for displaying device screens.